RS Aero Foil Repair - A step by step guide

 Acetone - 500ml – ROOSTER UK (roostersailing.com)

-2. Assorted wet and dry papers + a 120 grit paper (dry)
+2. Assorted wet and dry papers + a 120 grit paper (used dry), and suitable small sanding block for the 'wet' sanding.

 Wet and Dry Waterproof paper - per sheet – ROOSTER UK (roostersailing.com)